vanpariyar/myblog/content/blog/how-to-change-the-date-from-custom-custom-field-in-wordpress.md

 I will explain both.
 If you have created meta field for date `post_custom_date`.
 OR using [ACF](https://wordpress.org/plugins/advanced-custom-fields/) created field with name `post_custom_date`.

 ## Inspiration
-When i was developing site with [Divi theme](https://www.elegantthemes.com/gallery/divi/) there are custom post listing module but i don't want date of publish post insted i want my custom date which i have create with [ACF](https://wordpress.org/plugins/advanced-custom-fields/).
+When I was developing the site with [Divi theme](https://www.elegantthemes.com/gallery/divi/) there is a custom post listing module but I don't want the date of publishing post instead i want my custom date which I have created with [ACF](https://wordpress.org/plugins/advanced-custom-fields/).

-So i have searched and found this solution Enjoy. :tada:
+So I have searched and found this solution Enjoy. :tada:

 Put this code in `functions.php` file.